The Lost Chord

 £5.99 – £9.99

 About the artists

 Alexander Norman is Director of Music at Holy Trinity Church, Coventry.
 He holds a Master of Music degree from Royal Birmingham Conservatoire, where he studied Choral Conducting with Paul Spicer.
-Prior to this, Alex was an undergraduate student and organ scholar at Royal Holloway College, University of London where he accompanied the Chapel Choir for weekly services, broadcasts on BBC Radio 2 and 3 (Choral Evensong), and a recording of music by Rihards Dubra on the Hyperion label.
+Before this, Alex was an undergraduate student and organ scholar at Royal Holloway College.
+He accompanied the Chapel Choir for weekly services and Broadcasts on BBC Radio 2 and 3 (Choral Evensong).
+Alex also accompanied recording of music by Rihards Dubra on the Hyperion label.

 Convivium Singers have a diverse repertoire from traditional choral music to folk-songs, partsongs and popular arrangements.